Multi-method Assessment for Resilient Ecosystem Services and Human Nature System Integration

 BONUS MARES is an EU-funded research project that addresses the key theme from BONUS Strategic Research Agenda 4.2:

-Linking ecosystem goods and services to human lifestyles and well-being.
+Linking ecosystem goods and services to human lifestyles and well-being

-It is implemented by four partners from Finland, Estonia and Germany with the objective to identify best practices for integrating natural capital into decision-making.
+Implemented by four partners from Finland, Estonia and Germany with the objective to identify best practices for integrating natural capital into decision-making.

 ECOSYSTEM SERVICES IN FOCUS